ExistentialAudio/BlackHole/README.md

 4. Open and install package
 5. Restart Computer (Catalina Only)

+BlackHole is also available using `brew cask install blackhole`

 Visit the [Wiki](https://github.com/ExistentialAudio/BlackHole/wiki) for application specific setup.

 ## Usage Examples